 - Crate training isn't "imprisoning" your dog.
-It teaches them responsibility and calms anxiety.
+It gives them their own space and can calm anxiety.

 - Create positive associations with the crate through the use of treats and games.

-- Be patient — crate training takes at least six months.
+- Be patient — crate training can take six months of consistent training.

 We all want a well-behaved dog that doesn’t tear things up and goes to the bathroom outside — and dog crate training is an important part of that.
-It creates a safe environment for your dog that teaches them responsibility and independence.
+A crate creates a safe environment for your dog and a space that belongs to them.

-While many people view crates through the human lens of being “caged up,” dogs are naturally den animals and enjoy being in small, enclosed places.
+While many people view crates through the human lens of being “caged up,” dogs are naturally den animals and most enjoy being in small, enclosed places.
 A crate provides them with a feeling of security, and when trained to use them from an early age, crates can help calm anxiety.

 We talked to Anna Flayton, senior dog trainer for PUPS Pet Club in Chicago, for her advice on how to crate train your dog.

 Step 1: Choose the Right Crate for Your Dog

 “You want to get one that’s durable, comfortable, and flexible with whatever training you’re doing,” says Flayton.
 For dogs that prefer to sleep in the dark, she recommends kennel or airline crates (which are more enclosed), while wire crates work best for other dogs.
 It’s important, she notes, that you don’t buy a crate that is too big for your dog.
 “Depending on how big your dog is going to get, buy the right crate for their adult size,” she advises.
 “Then get a divider so you can build the space and grant them more and more space.”

 Step 2: Establish the Proper Mindset for Crate Training